corbett-lab/corbett-lab.github.io/lab news/README.md

 # Lab News

+## [Anne Nakamoto](/People/Current/anne/) and [Alan Zhang](/People/Current/alan/) Join the the lab (3/22/2024)
+We're delighted to welcome Anne and Alan to the lab.
+Anne comes to us as a GRFP fellow from UC Berkeley undergrad and Alan joins from undergraduate work with Ian Korf at UC Davis.

 ## [Chris Condon](/People/Current/Chris/) Advances (8/17/2023)
 Chris wrecked his qualifying exam (in a good, non-confusing way).
 Congratulations, Chris!